coldfix/certbot-dns-netcup/README.rst

 netcup_ DNS Authenticator plugin for certbot_.

-This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the netcup CCP API.

-Based on the netcup `CCP API`_ using nc_dnsapi_.
+This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the netcup `CCP API`_ via nc_dnsapi_.

 Forked from certbot-dns-cloudflare_.